Wörthersee Stadium Project (AT)

 9020 Klagenfurt am Wörthersee

-Why is it taking place in Klagenfurt precisely?
+Why did it take place in Klagenfurt precisely?

 For Forest could have taken place anywhere!
 It was difficult to find a stadium that would allow the project to take place for nearly 2 months.
-The only reason why I am realizing it in Klagenfurt is that the stadium there is not used to its full capacity.
+The main reason why Klaus Littmann realized it in Klagenfurt is that the stadium there was not used to its full capacity.

 Who initiated the project?